 Associate Professor, Director of Doctoral Studies

-Professor Dupré was previously a lecturer at the University of Birmingham and the University of Wales Aberystwyth and has also been a guest lecturer at the Institut d’Etudes de Sciences Politiques in Toulouse and a Visiting Professor at Paris I La Sorbonne.
+A Senior Fellow of the Higher Education Academy, she was previously a lecturer at the University of Birmingham and the University of Wales Aberystwyth, and was a guest lecturer at the Institut d’Etudes de Sciences Politiques in Toulouse and a Visiting Professor at Paris I La Sorbonne.
 Over the years, she has taught many courses on human rights, constitutional law and European law.
-At the University of Exeter, she taught UK constitutional and administrative law while at the Cornwall Campus (2007-2012), where she also started developing her human dignity teaching in 2008 (LAW2064).
-She is currently teaching courses on ECHR law (LAW3048), on human dignity (LAW3009) and convening a research methods course for PhD students (LAWM686).
-She is the Director of Doctoral Studies for the Law School and a Senior Fellow of the Higher Education Academy.
+At the University of Exeter, she is teaching UK constitutional and administrative law and has developed specialist courses on human dignity at undergraduate and postgraduate levels.

 C Dupre, 'Le principe de dignite humaine: principe essentiel du droit du travail' (2016, Nov) Revue de Droit du Travail, 670

-C Dupré, The Age of Dignity: Human Rights and Constitutionalism in Europe (Oxford, Bloomsbury/Hart Publishing, 2015)
+C Dupré, The Age of Dignity: Human Rights and Constitutionalism in Europe (Bloomsbury/Hart Publishing, 2015)

 C Dupré, ‘Article 1: Human Dignity’ in T Hervey, S Peers, J Kenner and A Ward (eds.), A Commentary on the European Union Charter of Fundamental Rights (Hart Publishing, 2014) 3-24